happymimimix/Synthesia-For-Black-MIDI/README.md

 If anyone knows how to let Synthesia be able to handle larger values of score, contributions are welcome!

-Also note that if you MIDI contains overlapping notes within a single track, the combo may be calculated incorrectly.
+Also note that if your MIDI contains overlapping notes within a single track, the combo may be calculated incorrectly.